Extradition

 [46-160] Extradition to New Zealand

 Extradition between Australia and New Zealand follows a simplified process similar to that between the States and Territories of Australia.
-Professor EP Aughterson Extradition: Australian Law and Procedure, LBC, Sydney, 1995 summarises the current position as follows at p 236:
+Professor EP Aughterson’s Extradition: Australian law and procedure, Lawbook Co Ltd, Sydney, 1995 provides the following at p 236:

 Part III of the Extradition Act provides for a simplified form for New Zealand, in recognition of Australia’s close relationship with that country.
-The process is frequently referred to as the “backing of warrants” procedure and is similar to the procedure which existed prior to 1992 for the return of persons from one Australian State or Territory to another.
-It involves the indorsement by an Australian magistrate of a New Zealand warrant, authorising the execution of the warrant in Australia by an Australian police officer.
+The process is frequently referred to as the “backing of warrants” procedure and … involves the indorsement by an Australian magistrate of a New Zealand warrant, authorising the execution of the warrant in Australia by an Australian police officer.
 A formal requisition for surrender is not required and, other than in relation to temporary surrender warrants, the Attorney-General is not involved in the extradition process.
 [Footnotes omitted.]

-There is however an important difference.
-Extradition to New Zealand must be refused and a person released if a magistrate, or on appeal a judge, is satisfied by the person that:
+Extradition to New Zealand must be refused and a person released if a magistrate or eligible judge, or a judge on appeal, is satisfied by the person that:

 the offence is of a trivial nature

-the accusation was not made in good faith or the interests of justice, or
+the accusation was not made in good faith or the interests of justice

 a lengthy delay has elapsed since the offence was allegedly committed